 With Podcastpage, you get a beautiful website created for you in seconds.
 With that said, we included hundreds of options in the 'Customize' page of the settings panel.
 You can easily modify your site to match your brand colors, and change every single part of the site.
 If you're looking for some inspiration, take a look at our list of the best podcast website examples.

-Note - When you do use the 'Live Preview' mode, please keep in mind that a couple of settings would only be visible after clicking on 'Save' and refreshing the page.
+Note - When using the 'Live Preview' in the Customizer, please keep in mind that a couple of settings would only be visible after clicking on 'Save' and refreshing the page.
 There's a blue "Refresh" button on the bottom-right corner.
 (Also note - The live editor is only available on screens wider than 1100px)

 The customize area contains multiple sections.
 Each section has its own set of options you can modify.
 A brief overview of each section is provided below: